 Over the weekend, the state confirmed 10 new deaths from coronavirus, and state and county officials reported an outbreak at a nursing home in Mount Airy, where 66 residents have tested positive for COVID-19.

-Starting on Mach 12, Hogan began rolling out restrictions to slow the spread of the virus.
+Starting on March 12, Hogan began rolling out restrictions to slow the spread of the virus.
 He started by closing schools, limiting visits to prisons and hospitals, prohibiting gatherings of more than 250 people and activating the Maryland National Guard.

 To focus his efforts on the crisis, he delegated non-essential gubernatorial duties to Lt.
 Gov. Boyd Rutherford.